aiqc/AIQC/docs/community.rst

 The copyright section is modeled after the `IPython <https://github.com/ipython/ipython/blob/master/LICENSE>`__ project.
 As major contributors distinguish themselves, they will also be added to the copyright by a vote of 2/3rds majority (U.S. Senate precedent).

-*Disclaimer; We still need to investigate BSD 3-Clause Clear and Apache 2.0 regarding patent & trademark rights*
+*Disclaimer; We still need to investigate BSD 3-Clause Clear and Apache 2.0 regarding patent & trademark rights.*

 Open core